adammvaldes/Artificial-Intelligence/README.md

 # CS440

-This is my CS440 coursework.
+This is my CS440 (introduction to artificial intelligence) coursework.